Alfresco/docs-alfresco/sap/latest/install/index.md

 ## Install the license

 The access and use of the SAP Connector is managed by a license.
-Any limitations are set when you purchase the license.
+Any limitations are set when you purchased the license.
 To increase the limitations, contact Alfresco to obtain a new license.
 If you don't have a license yet, you can request a trial license.

-> **Note:** Make sure you have a valid license file available.
+> **Note:** Make sure you have a valid license file available before continuing.
 The name of the license file is `sapContentConnector.l4j`.

 ### Apply the license via the Alfresco Share user interface

-1. Open the SAP Connector Administration Console.
+1. Log in to Alfresco Share as an administrator.
 2. Navigate to **Admin Tools** and click menu **SAP Integration**.

-    You'll need to have administrator permissions.
+This displays the SAP Connector Administration Console.

 3. In the **License Information** section click **Choose Files**.
 4. Select file `sapContentConnector.l4j` , and then click **Upload**.

-    > **Note:** The new license is applied immediately.
-No restart of Content Services required.
+    > **Note:** The new license is applied immediately- no restart of Content Services is required.

     ![sap_inst_001_license]({% link sap/images/sap_inst_001_license.png %})

-An existing license file is backed up, renamed with the current time stamp, and remain on the file system (for example: `sapContentConnectorYYYY-mm-dd_hh:mm:ss.l4j`).
+An existing license file is backed up, renamed with the current time stamp, and remains on the file system (for example: `sapContentConnectorYYYY-mm-dd_hh:mm:ss.l4j`).

 ### Apply the license via the file system